homurachan/Block-based-recontruction/README.md

 1. If you only have the particle images, use "for_straightforward_relion_v2/BBR_with_relion_v8.py" The usage is 'python ./BBR_with_relion_v8.py INPUT.STAR Point_X Point_Y Point_Z PARTICLE_BOXSIZE OUTPUT.STAR HANDERNESS_OPTION MICROGRAPH_SIZE_X MICROGRAPH_SIZE_Y SYM'

-A=(Point_X, Point_Y, Point_Z) is a 3D coordinate of the reconstructed map. the origin of A is (PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2) .
+A=(Point_X, Point_Y, Point_Z) is a 3D coordinate of the reconstructed map.
+The map should follow EMAN coordinates.
+The EMAN coordinates are the same as relion's spider coordiantes other than I3-sym.
+You have to use EMAN's 'proc3d map.mrc output.mrc rot=0,180,0' to convert I3-map to EMAN's icosahedral map, then to find A=(X,Y,Z).
+The origin of A is (PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2, PARTICLE_BOXSIZE/2) .
 MICROGRAPH_SIZE_X/Y are needed to drop subparticles lay outside of the micrograph (Most of them would be 0-value and unusable).
 Current supported symmetry is C-n / D-n and I3 symmetry.

 PS.
 One of the very easy way to find a certain point of the map is to use UCSF Chimera's volume eraser.
 Firstly erasing the wanted point with a large enough sphere, saving the map, then using 'v2 yoursave.mrc' command of EMAN package, middle clicking the map, finding coordinates of the center of the erased sphere.
 Those can be used for my script directly.